 We list below a number of things you should think about; it is not a complete list as circumstances are so variable.
-If there are significant assets involved it is probably a good idea to take professional advice from a tax adviser familiar with international issues.
-You can find a tax adviser on the Chartered Institute of Taxation website.
+If there are significant assets involved it is a good idea to take professional advice from a tax adviser familiar with international issues.
+We tell you how you can find a tax adviser in our Getting Help section.

-- If you are going to continue having UK income sources when you are abroad you need to understand how the overseas country is going to tax those sources.
-You should also approach HMRC Residency to determine whether you can have UK sources paid to you without deduction of UK tax at source;
+- If you are going to continue having other UK income sources when you are abroad you need to understand how the UK and the overseas country are going to tax those sources.
+You should also approach HMRC Residency to determine whether any UK sources which are currently paid to you with deduction of UK tax at source can be paid gross;

-- If moving abroad coincides with cashing in pension funds or receiving a golden handshake this needs to be considered with both tax regimes in mind;
+- If moving abroad coincides with cashing in pension funds or receiving a golden handshake (termination/redundancy payment), this needs to be considered with both tax regimes in mind;

 - If you have a pension from a government or local authority source, some countries will not tax these but they will continue to be taxed in the UK.
 You need to check whether the UK has a double taxation agreement setting out the rules for which country taxes such pensions;